 Without venturing far into Laos we find farmers producing tea using the ancestral methods of Yunnan.
 In Phong Sali, producers work their teas with great care, rivaling (and even occasionally surpassing) the quality those of their famous neighbors… often at much lower prices.

 This beautiful addition to our list of aged teas will please all lovers of rustic and traditional teas.
 Its large autumn leaves, picked a year after budding, come from ancient trees perched on the slopes of Shi Shan Mountain.
-Its liquor has a smooth and sweet texture enhanced by notes of camphor, ripe fruit and tobacco.
-Accents of spices and firewood, typical of ancient cultures, support a light and generous finish.

 Aged tea made from the leaves trees over 100 years old in the Guo Gan region of Myanmar a region inhabited by minorities of Chinese origin.

 This loose leaf Pu er produced in the prolific Menghai tea factory and expertly preserved in Hong Kong will satisfy all amateurs of rich and balanced teas.